New Hire Training that focuses on people

 The time right after the initial hiring process is a critical time period.
-Employers need to provide the necessary onboarding experience and orientation tools that give the right first impression for the employee, as well as shape their future with an organization.
+Employers need to provide the necessary employee onboarding experience and orientation tools that give the right first impression for the new employee, as well as shape their future with an organization.
 The sooner new or transitioning employees feel a connection to the organization and are up to speed and productive, the more agile, flexible, and stable your organization becomes.

-Some key components of employee onboarding include:
+Some key components of new hire training include:

 - Key Job Knowledge: You can help employees stay engaged and retain information better by delivering more practical job training in ways that tell stories and catch learners’ interest.
 Avoid information overload by telling employees only what they need to know.

 - Culture/Mission: New hire training is a chance for an organization to introduce itself and its unique aspects.
 Make sure employees feel welcomed and excited to join your workplace environment.

 - Initiation/Orientation: Onboarding supervisors should conduct the new hire training in a centralized, well-designed and comprehensive orientation program that’s not just filling out HR paperwork.
 Engagement is also a key aspect of initiation and the new employee orientation process.

 - Compliance: A part of orientation should include information about compliance and what is expected of the employees in order to avoid issues down the road.
 Knowing what applicable compliance laws relate to your specific organization protect the company and the employee.

 Learn how AllenComm helps clients build employee confidence early on through impactful learning experiences.

 Advantages of effective employee onboarding are more than just informing the employee about organizational systems and conduct.
 Onboarding training can help the employee and the organization in the long run through:

 - Cultural adaptation